 Detailed map of the Bahamas, from the east coast of Florida to Cuba.
 One of the most detailed maps of the Bahamas to appear in a 19th Century British Atlas.
-Trimmed into image on the left side.
-Normally, a $350.00 map.
+Trimmed to neatline on two sides.

 John Thomson (1777-ca. 1840) was a commercial map publisher active in Edinburgh.
 He specialized in guide books and atlases and is primarily known for his Atlas of Scotland (1832) and the New General Atlas, first published in 1817 and reissued for the next quarter century.
 The New General Atlas was a commercial success—it was also published in Dublin and London—and it compiled existing geographic knowledge in compelling ways for a wide audience.